Anum Fayyaz quits showbiz industry

 Watch ARY News live on live.arynews.tv

-The former actress made announced her parting ways with the entertainment industry via Instagram post.
+The former actress announced her parting ways with the entertainment industry via Instagram post.

 View this post on Instagram